 - Surgical removal of the salivary glands

 - A side effect of a medical treatment which damaged salivary glands.
-The damage can stem from the radiation of the head and neck or chemotherapy treatments.
+The damage can stem from the radiation to the head and neck or chemotherapy treatments.

 - Smoking or chewing tobacco